adobe/aem-htl-repl/README.md

 ## Run

-On your AEM instance, got to following URL: [/content/repl.html](http://localhost:4502/content/repl.html)
+On your AEM instance, go to the following URL: [/content/repl.html](http://localhost:4502/content/repl.html)